jonelleadona/homework-horiseon-ja.github.io/README.md

 # Homework Assignment 1 - Horiseon

-For this assignment, I was given a predesigned HTML and CSS file of a working site.
-With these given templates, I was able to refactor both in ways that improved the accessibility of the site.
-Although there are many things that could have been done to improve a single site; I enhanced only a few key points that matched the given criteria for this assignment.
+For this project, I was given a predesigned HTML and CSS file of a working site.
+With these given templates, I was able to refactor both in ways that improved the accessibility of the site as a whole.
+Although there are many things that could have been done to improve the look and function; I enhanced only a few key points that matched the given criteria for this assignment.

 ### Some changes that were made includes the following:
 - Changing tags to semantic elements